 The main issue is how fast that risk appears to be approaching.

 Consider this: nuclear weapons can be kept under constant observation.
 It takes nations months to produce nuclear weapons.
 They need kits of rare and easily traceable materials.
 They need massive machines, shops, special centrifuges, etc.

 For a bioweapon?
 All you need is a lab and the right knowledge.

-The tech to make a nuclear weapon or chemical weapon is hard to come by.
+The tech to make a nuclear weapon or chemical weapon is scarce.
 But the tech to make a bioweapon lay imminently available in any college lab or a company’s biotech lab.
-Hell, you can buy CRISPR online and build your own lab for under $500 relatively easily.
+You can buy CRISPR online and build your own lab for under $500 relatively easily.

 No one can stop this rapid pace of technological advancement or information spread.
 Not the intelligence community, and damn well not the governments of the world.

 This revelation appeared out of nowhere relatively recently.
-Since then, we’ve had over 50 new advancements using the same tech.
+Since then, we’ve had over fifty new advancements using the same tech.
 It’s only increasing from here.